sumdher/VSCode-on-Android/README.md

 > **Case for paid distro:** Although Andronix offers several free distros, the modded OS versions include preinstalled VSCode (and other applications).
 I attempted a manual installation of VSCode on free distros, but it failed due to specific patching requirements.
 (Spoiler: even the modded OS had issues with VSCode launching, so below I share the patches I tried.)

 ## Good-to-haves:

+Either:
-- Keyboard and Mouse
+ - A keyboard, a mouse and an external display
-- Either an external display or laptop + Samsung DeX
+ - or a laptop + Samsung DeX on both the devices
 ---

 ## Fixing Android 12 killing forked child processes